aryehof/dart-event/README.md

 // Wind's direction and strength, is passed to all subscribers

 windChanged.subscribe((args) => print('${args.direction}:${args.strength}'));
-// uses + operator alternative notation to '.subscribe'
 // prints ENE:27
 ```

 ### Helper Argument Classes

-Two prebuilt helper `EventArgs` derived classes are included to cover the common cases of wanting to provide subscribers with:-
+Two prebuilt helper `EventArgs` derived classes (`Value` and `Values`) are included to cover the common cases of wanting to provide subscribers with:-

   1. A single value
   2. Any two values

 Providing these, means that for these common cases you do not need to create your own custom EventArgs derived argument classes.
-These three  classes are respectively:-
+These two classes are respectively:-

   1. `Value<T>`, providing a `value` property
   2. `Values<T1, T2>`, providing `value1` and `value2` properties